 Here’s their inspiring story of community-led action so far and their future plans.

 Homes4All Oxfordshire is a legally constituted small charity.
-Its primary purpose is to alleviate the misery of homelessness by offering ‘safe spaces’ where individuals can find a warm welcome and access personalised assistance to help address their needs and aspirations in accordance with their own readiness.
+Its primary purpose is to alleviate the misery of homelessness by offering ‘safe spaces’ where individuals can find a warm welcome and access personalized assistance to help address their needs and aspirations in accordance with their own readiness.
 We accept people without distinction or qualification and have no agendas.
-The assistance we offer is person-centred; holistic, individualized and creatively responsive.
+The assistance we offer is person-centered; holistic, individualized, and creatively responsive.

 Unfortunately, due to circumstances beyond our control, we had to close the cafe after three weeks; but we remain committed to finding alternative premises to run a similar project on a more permanent basis and we are actively pursuing opportunities for doing so.

 On a strategic level, we are actively exploring options for establishing a new cafe facility and are also considering other ways of creating ‘safe spaces’ that would provide overnight accommodation to those in housing crisis (of course, taking into consideration any risks and safeguarding issues).